inukshuk/edtf.js/README.md

 1. Seasons in intervals are supported at the experimental/non-standard level 3.
 To enable season intervals, enable `seasonIntervals` in `defaults` or when passing constraints to the parse function.
+2. Uncertain or approximate seasons as well as seasons with unspecifed years are supported at the experimental/non-standard level 3.
+   To enable this feature, set `seasonUncertainty` in `defaults` or when passing constraints to the parse function.

+To enable all experimental/non-standard features you can also set the `level` to 3 in `defaults` or when passing parser constraints.

 ### ESM
 Since version 4.0 EDTF.js uses Nodes.js native ESM module implementation.